Industry-employed doctoral students

 How are industry-employed doctoral students recruited?

 A discussion regarding an industry-funded doctoral student involves a KTH school or department and the company or organisation where the prospective student is employed.
-Please contact a relevant KTH school or department in order to discuss the possibilities, or contact the KTH Business Liaison Office .
+Please contact a relevant KTH school or department in order to discuss the possibilities.

-The decision to enrol an industry-employed doctoral student is taken by the dean of the relevant school based on a proposal submitted by the intended supervisor at KTH, in consultation with the employer.
+The decision to enrol an industry-employed doctoral student is taken by the head of the relevant school based on a proposal submitted by the intended supervisor at KTH, in consultation with the employer.

 An agreement between the relevant KTH school and the doctoral student´s principal employer is drawn up to establish stipulations on work methods, supervision and intellectual property rights, etc.